-At the end of the orientation day students will receive the student kit and the first of the resource manuals for a Unit.
+At the end of the orientation day students will receive access to the Key 2 Learning College resource manuals for each Unit.

-Students will then be asked to sign a Student Induction form that acknowledges that they understand and agree to comply with student visa conditions and aware of their rights and obligations as a student of Key 2 Learning.
+Students will then be asked to sign a Student Orientation form that acknowledges that they understand and agree to comply with student visa conditions and aware of their rights and obligations as a student of Key 2 Learning College.